Indre-V/blossom-therapy/README.md

 ### Form Validation
 If incorrect or empty data is added to a form, the form won't submit, and a warning will appear to the user informing them which field raised the error.

-### Custom Error Pages

-- **400 Bad Request** - The Platform is unable to process this request.
-- **403 Page Forbidden** - It seems user trying to access restricted content.
-Please log out and sign in to the appropriate account.
-- **404 Page Not Found** - The page user is looking for doesn't exist.
-- **500 Server Error** - The Plantform is currently experiencing technical difficulties and cannot process this request.

 ### Database Security